chemacortes/aoc-2022/aoc-18/problem.md

 In the larger example above, exactly one cube of air is trapped within the lava droplet (at `2,2,5`), so the exterior surface area of the lava droplet is `_58_`.

 _What is the exterior surface area of your scanned lava droplet?_

+Your puzzle answer was `2558`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **